Note: see session law sections for effective dates.

 (2) the residence is: (i) licensed by the commissioner of human services under Minnesota Rules, parts 9555.5050 to 9555.6265; (ii) certified by a county human services agency prior to July 1, 1992, using the standards under Minnesota Rules, parts 9555.5050 to 9555.6265; (iii) licensed by the commissioner under Minnesota Rules, parts 2960.0010 to 2960.0120, with a variance under section 245A.04, subdivision 9; or (iv) licensed under section 245D.02, subdivision 4a, as a community residential setting by the commissioner of human services; or

-(3) the establishment is registered under chapter 144D and provides three meals a day.
+(3) the facility is registered under chapter 144D or licensed under chapter 144G and provides three meals a day.

 (b) The requirements under paragraph (a) do not apply to establishments exempt from state licensure because they are: